Last updated: June 5, 2022

 These cookies are known as “first-party cookies”.
 We may also recognize, collect, and/or track information through cookies set by third parties.
 These cookies are known as “third-party cookies”.
 Third-party cookies are used to perform tasks related to advertising, and analytics, and to enable interactive features such as sharing or commenting.
 Some third parties collect statistics in an anonymized and aggregated form and may not require the consent of the user.

-The information that our first-party cookies or third-party cookies recognize, collect, and/or track may include information about your devices, browsing actions, and patterns, such as, among others, the type of computer you use, your internet service provider, your browser type, your location, your IP address, the date and time of your visit, the pages viewed, and your traffic pattern through the Site.
+The information that our first-party cookies or third-party cookies recognize, collect, and/or track may include information about your devices, browsing actions, and patterns, such as among others, the type of computer you use, your internet service provider, your browser type, your location, your IP address, the date and time of your visit, the pages viewed, your traffic pattern through the Site.

-Which Cookies We Use
+What Cookies We Use

 We use the following categories of cookies on the Site: